 Flying from Phoenix to Bejing leaves lots of time for thought.
 I couldn’t have chosen a more perfect book to read over the Pacific than Three Cups of Tea.
 I must have been hiding under a rock to have not read it before, but everything happens for a reason.
 To have time to think about the words and not just see them – not just rush through a book to get to its conclusion so that I can start another – has added to the immense pleasure of discovery.

 The true story of Greg Mortenson’s quest to promote peace through education can’t be told here.
 You really should read the book.
 You know you need an education, but you don’t have the finances to spend four years in school, other people decide to spend their money in other things like cars, no matter if money is needed or not, since they know they can also get loans online.
 Or perhaps you just aren’t interested in spending that long gaining an education.
 So what do you do?
-Consider an education at a trade school.
-Read reviews at “Highest paying trade school careers for 2018.”
+Consider an education at a trade school, using the best tools for this as the top picks for stock brokers by Ascent.
+You can also find a lot of information about trading if you go online and read read different reviews with sources like the “Highest paying trade school careers for 2018.”

 But the message of taking the time to enjoy three cups of tea – with the first cup you are a stranger, the next, an honored guest and the with the third, family – may be the key to fixing the world today.